Main ContentFrequently Asked Questions

 What is the Asylum Hill Project?

 When a construction crew discovered skeletal remains on the University of Mississippi Medical Center (UMMC) Campus in 2012, further archaeological study revealed that there could be several thousand individuals buried in what was once a cemetery for the Mississippi State Lunatic Asylum, which had been located on the same grounds from 1855 to 1935.
-Dr. Ralph Didlake of UMMC assembled a group of scholars, the Asylum Hill Research Consortium (AHRC), to help lead the project, which involves both historic research and archaeological studies aimed at giving voice to those who lived and died at the Asylum.
+Dr. Ralph Didlake of UMMC assembled a group of scholars, the Asylum Hill Research Consortium (AHRC) to help oversee the project.

 Are you planning to exhume the remains of those buried in the Asylum Hill Cemetery?